code0-god/portfolio/_projects/1_project.md

 <div class="row">
     <div class="col-sm-12">
-        {% include figure.liquid loading="eager" path="assets/img/gap_overview.jpg" title="Project Overview Image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/ace_overview.jpg" title="Project Overview Image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    A conceptual diagram of the code.GAP project, showing the progression from software kernels to an FPGA-based hardware accelerator.
+    A conceptual diagram of the `code.ACE` project, showing the progression from software kernels to an FPGA-based hardware accelerator.
     </div>

 ## **Overview**

-`code.GAP` is a **practice-oriented project** for exploring **GEMV (General Matrix-Vector Multiplication)** acceleration.
-It is designed both as a **learning companion for computer architecture courses** and as a **foundation for accelerator co-design experiments** involving quantization, sparsity, and custom hardware.
+`code.ACE` is a **practice-oriented project** for exploring **GEMV (General Matrix-Vector Multiplication)** acceleration through comprehensive **SW/HW co-design**.
+It is designed both as a **learning companion for computer architecture courses** and as a **foundation for accelerator co-design experiments** involving optimization techniques and custom hardware.

 The project focuses on:
 - Building a reproducible **software/hardware stack** for performance analysis based on the Roofline model.